Bob Lilly: Professional career

-Affectionately known as "Mr. Cowboy," his name was the first inscribed in the Dallas Cowboys Ring of Honor, above Texas Stadium and the current AT&T Stadium.
-The Cowboys had a Bob Lilly Day on November 23, 1975, to honor him and make Lilly the first inductee into The Ring of Honor.
-He has attended every induction of each Ring of Honor inductee since.
+Affectionately known as "Mr. Cowboy," his name was the first to be inscribed in the Dallas Cowboys Ring of Honor, above Texas Stadium and the current AT&T Stadium.
+The Cowboys had a Bob Lilly Day on November 23, 1975, to honor him and make Lilly the first inductee into the Ring of Honor.
+He has attended every ceremony for each Ring of Honor inductee since.

 Lilly was inducted into the Pro Football Hall of Fame in 1980, his first year of eligibility, and was the first player who spent his entire career with the Cowboys to be elected to the Pro Football Hall of Fame.
 He entered the Hall of Fame along with former teammate Herb Adderley (for two seasons), as well as David "Deacon" Jones and Jim Otto.
 The Sporting News named him a member of the All-Century NFL Team and "the greatest defensive tackle in NFL history".
 Lilly, Adderley, and Jones were all drafted in 1961.
 Tom Landry said of Lilly: "As I've said before, another Lilly won't come along in my time.
 We're observing a man who will become a legend".
 This comment is from the 1972 Street and Smith's Pro Football Yearbook.
 He also said that "Nobody is better than Lilly".
 He is a member of the National Football League 1960s All-Decade Team and National Football League 1970s All-Decade Team.

-In 1999, he was ranked number 10 on The Sporting News list of the 100 Greatest Football Players, the highest-ranking defensive lineman and the highest-ranking Cowboy.
+In 1999, Lilly was ranked number 10 on The Sporting News list of the 100 Greatest Football Players, the highest-ranking defensive lineman and the highest-ranking Cowboy.
 The only defensive players ranked ahead of Lilly were Dick Butkus and Lawrence Taylor.
-Sports Illustrated named him one of the ten most revolutionary defensive players.
+Sports Illustrated named him one of the 10 most revolutionary defensive players.

-Although the Cowboys do not have a practice to retire jersey numbers, Lilly is the only player to wear #74 in team history (with the exception of pre-season games).
+Although the Cowboys do not have a practice to retire jersey numbers, Lilly is the only player to wear #74 in team history (with the exception of preseason games).